ror-study-group/cucumber-blog/README.md

 	end

 **Webrat** - Used in the *Cucumber Book*.
 Similar to Capybara, you probably wouldn't use both simultaneously.
 Capybara has more architectural flexibility.

-#### Acceptance Testing
-*Checks a particular feature for correctness by comparing the results for a given input against the specification.*

 **Cucumber** - Tool to write acceptance tests with almost plain-text, **business-readable domain-specific language**.
 It is useful to pass around to **non-developers** but also requires some code mapped into it to actually work (the step definitions).